sergisiso/autovec-benchmark/README.md

   --repeat REPEAT       Repeat each benchmarks the specified number oftimes
 ```

-2. Execute Benchmarks with the runall.sh scripts (or the submit<CLUSTER>.lsf)
+2. Execute the generated `runall.sh` bash script (or submit it to the target cluster).
+3. Execute the micro-kernels with `scripts/runall_microkernels.sh`.
-3. Run analysis scripts `plotresults*.py` to generate plots and tables.
+4. Generate analysis plots and tables using `scripts/plotresults.py`.

 ## Results

-## Contributors and attributions

 ## References